OpenNews/srccon-power/dinner.md

 ## Can I go to a restaurant not on the list?

-Your time is your own, but these reservations will be the only ones that OpenNews are covering.
+Your time is your own, but these reservations will be the only ones that OpenNews is covering.
 If you'd like to organize other dinners or events for the rest of SRCCON:POWER, you can [share ideas on this etherpad](https://etherpad.opennews.org/p/SRCCONPOWER2018).

 ## Can I bring a friend or partner to dinner?